nyathea/legacypatcher/README.md

 - v9.10.1

 ## Nightly builds
-If you wanna test the newest testing builds, you can by visiting the nightly link below. keep in mind things can and will break. please report any issues you find.
+If you wanna test the newest nightly builds, you can by visiting the link below. keep in mind things can and will break. please report any issues you find.

 `rootful-build` is for devices on iOS 14 and below